couchdeveloper/JPJson/INSTALL.md

 > Hint: If you develop in C++, you may find this Unit testing framework very useful, since it provides support for testing C++ templates, which is usually lacking in other Unit test frameworks.

+Since version 0.7, JPJson's Unit Tests build with the C++11 standard library.
+A few changes have been required in order to compile gtest successfully with a most recent C++11 library.
+The applied modifications and an updated Xcode project are now available on GitHub: [gtest](https://github.com/couchdeveloper/gtest).

+In order to clone the gtest project, create an appropriate destination folder on your developer machine, say into `~/Develop/GTest`, open a console window with Terminal and `cd` into the newly created folder.
+Then, type the following into the console:

+`git clone git://github.com/couchdeveloper/gtest.git`

-The gtest framework will be installed as a proper framework in the `/Library/Frameworks` folder on the developer's machine.
+The gtest framework will be installed in the `/Library/Frameworks` folder on the developer's machine.
 This makes it quite easy to setup Unit test projects using the gtest framework.

-It would be possible to use a package manager to install gtest, but unfortunately, there is no up to date version available with Homebrew nor MacPorts.
-So we need to install the most recent version manually.

-With your browser navigate to the [The Goggle C++ Testing Framework](http://code.google.com/p/googletest/).
-Select the download tab and download the [gtest-1.6.0.zip](http://code.google.com/p/googletest/downloads/list) source archive.
-Decompress it and copy the extracted folder whose name is `gtest-1.6.0` to a suitable folder on your developer machine, say into folder `$(HOME)/Develop/gtest`.

-The gtest package contains an Xcode project.
-Though it seems the project is not yet updated for Xcode 4, the framework can be build successfully with Xcode 4.
-So, one way to compile and install the framework is to use Xcode, which is described below briefly.
+The gtest packackage can be build in various ways, one of which is using Xcode which is described below briefly:

 What we want to achieve is to first *build* the gtest framework and once it has been build successfully, *install* it in the appropriate location for third party frameworks.
 Apple suggest to install third party frameworks into the `/Library/Frameworks` directory.
 Installing it into this location requires *privileged access* to this folder.

-A few of gtest's project build settings need to be adjusted before it can be build on your system.
-Locate the Xcode project in the gtest folder (in folder `gtest-1.6.0/xcode/`) and open it with Xcode.

-> Note: the following instructions are for Xcode 4.5, but other versions should have comparable settings and names.

-Select the gtest project in the Navigator area.
-Then, in the Editor area select the gtest project.
-Change/set the following build settings:

-*  In section *Architectures* set build setting **Base SDK** to "Latest OS X (Mac OS 10.x)".
-*  In section *Architectures* set build setting **Architectures** to "Native Architecture of Build Machine".
-*  In section *Build Options* set **Compiler for C/C++/Objective-C** to "Default Compiler" which should be the recent "Apple LLVM compiler".
-*  In the *Deployment Section* set **Installation Directory** (`INSTALL_PATH`) to `/Library/Frameworks` (`$(LOCAL_LIBRARY_DIR)/Frameworks`).

-Now build the gtest Framework with Xcode in order to check that it builds successfully:
+Build the gtest Framework with Xcode in order to check that it builds successfully:

 *  Set the active Scheme to `gtest-framework`.
-*  Edit this Scheme in order to change the active  **Build Configuration** to **Release**.
+*  Ensure that the active  **Build Configuration** is set to **Release** in the corresponding Scheme.
 *  Choose command **Product -> Build**.

 If this was successful, you may clear the build folder and proceed with installing gtest using `xcodebuild` tool: